kyoung/trek/PMO.md

 ## Hotfix
 - [ ] Send to mainviewer button missing from conn
-- [ ] JS injection in the tactial comms pannel
 - [ ] Engineering overload is still busted
 - [ ] Use input sliders for engineering:
   - https://css-tricks.com/styling-cross-browser-compatible-range-inputs-css/